lorentzben/host-microbe-interaction-protein/content/citations/scanesProteinMetabolism2021.md

 “Kino and Okumura (1987)” (Scanes, 2021, p.
 458)

-“It is also possible to experimentally determine whole-body protein net synthesis (accretion) or net degradation, and whole-body protein synthesis, using infusion of a radioactive form of a nonmetabolized amino acid such as phenyl alanine or tyrosine (see Table 20.4).
+<a id="^3288a2"></a>  “It is also possible to experimentally determine whole-body protein net synthesis (accretion) or net degradation, and whole-body protein synthesis, using infusion of a radioactive form of a nonmetabolized amino acid such as phenyl alanine or tyrosine (see Table 20.4).
 As might be expected, net protein synthesis or accretion is negative in starved chicks or chicks on a diet deficient in specific amino acids (Table 20.5).”
 (Scanes, 2021, p.
 458)  ^3288a2

 “Maruyama et al. (1978), MacDonald and Swick (1981), Urdaneta-Rincon and Leeson (2004)” (Scanes, 2021, p.
 458)